Senate Bill 805

-Senate Bill (SB) 805 was signed into law on June 17, 2011 with the intent of transitioning commercial egg farms in Oregon to the use of larger cages and enriched colony
+Senate Bill (SB) 805 was signed into law in 2011 with the intent of transitioning commercial egg farms in Oregon to the use of larger cages and enriched colony

 systems that may include cage-free production systems.

 Senate Bill (SB) 1019 was passed by the Oregon Legislature during the 2019 regular session revising the the egg-laying hen confinement laws effective January 1, 2024.

 - It prohibits the use of cages including battery cages and enriched colony cage systems which were permitted in SB 805.

 - It requires commercial egg producers in Oregon to adopt cage-free production practices.

 - It limits the distribution of eggs and egg products into Oregon to those eggs sourced from producers who are using cage-free production systems consistent with this bill.

 The new legislation directs ODA to adopt rules effective January 1, 2024.

 ODA will develop rules based on the legislative requirements implementing SB 1019 to be filed with Oregon Secretary of State no later than January 1, 2023 that